Outgoing CIA chief rips into Trump on Russia threat

 "Spontaneity is not something that protects national security interests," Brennan declared.

-Trump, who has unleashed a series of aggressive tweets against the U.S. intelligence community and his political rivals in recent weeks, did not respond to Brennan's criticism.
+Trump, who has unleashed a series of aggressive tweets against the U.S. intelligence community and his political rivals in recent weeks, responded by implying that Brennan had done a bad job as CIA director — and suggesting that he might even have been responsible for information leaking from the intelligence agencies.

+"Couldn't do much worse - just look at Syria (red line), Crimea, Ukraine and the build-up of Russian nukes," Trump said on Twitter.
+"Not good!
+Was this the leaker of Fake News?"

+The president-elect remained behind closed doors in his Manhattan high-rise Sunday as his team worked to answer questions about his plans at home and abroad once he's sworn into office on Friday.

 Related: Trump Open to Lifting Russia Sanctions, Not Committed to 'One China' Policy: Report